 Hourly rather than daily designation of Ancillary Service Contingency Only Flag

 In MRTU Release 1 the designation of “Contingency Only” Ancillary Services is accommodated on a daily basis.
-This issue would explore provisions for hourly designation of “Contingency Only” AS a potential post-Release 1 feature.Multi-Segment rather than single segment Ancillary Service Bidding
+This issue would explore provisions for hourly designation of “Contingency Only” AS a potential post-Release 1 feature.

+Subject to Ranking

+Multi-Segment rather than single segment Ancillary Service Bidding

 In MRTU Release 1, Ancillary Services Bids consist of a single Bid segment.
 In comments leading up to FERC’s 9/21/06 Order on MRTU, Powerex requested that multi-segment bidding should be provided for some Ancillary Services.
 While FERC did not impose this requirement in MRTU Release 1, FERC directed the CAISO (Paragraph 341) to file a report, before making its MRTU Release 2 filing, addressing the potential benefits of including this element.